 In the evening we took a trip to the Hua Hin Cicada market that we noticed in the guidebook.

-At the front desk the hotel staff told us that the tuk-tuk price was 120 Baht to the market but the driver outside the hotel wanted 160 Baht and she said that the hotel didn't know the price.
+At the front desk the hotel staff told us that the tuk-tuk price was 120 baht to the market but the driver outside the hotel wanted 160 aht and she said that the hotel didn't know the price.

 Anyway we got in rather than waste time looking around for someone else with a different price.
-Obviously there is a price for local and a price for tourists.
+Obviously there is a price for locals and a price for tourists.

 The driver set off south along the main road towards the Hua Hin Cicada night market.

 As she drove along it gave us a good chance to scout out other places that were in walking distance from the hotel and see the location of some of the other hotels.

 It is always difficult to gauge distances from a tourist map.

 Within half a kilometre we passed the Hua Hin Grand Market shopping mall.
 This is the major shopping centre that just opened in the last few years and puts on a great display for the Christmas/New Year period.